'Liverpool arrived with no beers in their blood' - Guardiola delighted with Man City's victory over 'focused' champions | Goal.com

 Sterling doubled the home side's lead when he finished off a quick break, before Foden's superb individual effort put City 3-0 up right on half-time.

-The England international beat Allison again in the 66th minute, but Chamberlain was credited with the goal after seeing his attempted clearance find its way into the back of the net.
+The England international beat Allison again in the 66th minute, but Oxlade-Chamberlain was credited with the goal after seeing his attempted clearance find its way into the back of the net.

 City were good value for their comprehensive victory in the end, while Liverpool seemed to suffer a hangover of sorts after a week of celebrations on Merseyside.